START/END DATE: 6/20/2023 - 8/28/2023

 The Summer Food Service Program (Summer Meals) is a critical resource to ensure that children continue to have access to summer nutrition support.
 National studies show that summer meals programs increase food security, reduce susceptibility to chronic diseases, and mitigate summer learning loss for children from low-income families – but prior to the pandemic, less than 15% of low-income youth in King County accessed Summer Meals programs each year.
 This is due to preventable barriers – including too few sites, lack of awareness about the program, and a lack of activities and incentives to engage kids and teens.

-Summer HungerCorps Associates will be part of a passionate cohort of 100 direct service AmeriCorps members working across King County in partnership with community-based organizations to connect families with the food they need.
-Here at HIP, you will join more than ten other members in this work to support food security during the summer months in your local area.
+This Summer HungerCorps Associate will be part of a passionate cohort of 100 total direct service AmeriCorps members working across King County in partnership with food banks and community-based organizations to connect families with the food they need.
+Here at Seattle Parks and Recreation you will join 16 other members in this work to support food security during the summer months in your local area.
 Our Summer Associates will target the barriers to Summer Meals through their service.
 They will work to implement creative solutions that increase access to the Free Summer Meals program by increasing the days, hours, and frequency of meal site operations, while also facilitating hands-on educational activities to engage youth.
 Additional duties include conducting grassroots community outreach to get the word out about available food resources, which is imperative in breaking down barriers.
 Responsibilities include:

 Benefits & Compensation

 - Completion bonus from United Way of King County in the amount of $1,000 after successful completion of your service term